ja-son/carolina-stone-craftsman/src/pages/index.md

   blurbs:
     - image: /img/gallery/IMG_2243.JPG
       text: >
-        Granite's natural beauty along with its durability, resistance to heat, and low maintenance makes it a popular choice of stone.
+        Granite's natural beauty along with its durability and low maintenance makes it a popular choice of stone.
 When sealed, granite is more resistant to stains and bacteria than laminte, tile, or concrete.
 Choosing granite counters will save you money over time and